 Ms Wilcox and Mrs Dolby coordinate English at Katherine Semar Schools.

-We are passionate about providing an English curriculum that aims to equip every children with a strong command of the spoken and written word entwined with a love of literature.
+We are passionate about providing an English curriculum that equips every child with a strong command of the spoken and written word, entwined with a love of literature.

 The spoken language underpins reading and writing and is at the heart of our curriculum.
 Talk develops children’s thinking and our Inspire curriculum provides opportunities for children to discuss, elaborate and explain their ideas and understanding, make presentations, demonstrate to others and participate in debate.